brainstormforce/astra-sites/README.md

 v2.3.6 - 17-September-2020
 - Improvement: Added the Pixabay images support for new post, pages, and custom post type screen.
-- Improvement: Added the 5 star rating notice.
-- Improvement: Showing the sync fail notice with error.
+- Improvement: Better handling of notices in the case of sync process.

 v2.3.5 - 27-August-2020
 - Improvement: Added Safe Search checkbox for Pixabay Image Search.